haripriyaramesh/WorldUniversityRanking/README.md

 4. **Public vs. Private Universities**
    - We compared public and private universities in terms of rankings, research output, and other factors.

+Please refer to [Medium Blog](https://medium.com/@haripriya.ramesh1996/a-data-driven-journey-into-the-worlds-top-universities-638ec49bc707) on the same for detailed explanation of findings.

 ## File Descriptions
 - `WorldUniversityRanking.ipynb`: Jupyter Notebook containing the code and analysis for this project.